 In this movie, Seeking A Friend for the End of the World (2012) our leading lady is an English rose of an actress, usually in dramas set in centuries gone by and possibly involving a corset.
 He is a much praised, award-winning comedy actor and typically found with a hopeless love life (or hopeful).

 But with both these diverse acting talents, Keira Knightley and Steve Carell come together in this comedy-drama, apocalyptic tale.
-This in a surprisingly heart warming and utterly memorable on-screen partnership and supported by some familiar comic faces.
+This is a surprisingly heartwarming and utterly memorable on-screen partnership and supported by some familiar comic faces.

 The film starts with a radio announcement telling of how man’s last hope has been destroyed with the day to end all days, now imminent in three weeks.
-This as a space shuttle failed to stop an incoming enormous asteroid, which is now headed to Earth.
+This because a space shuttle has failed to stop an incoming enormous asteroid, which is now headed to Earth.

 On Earth, Dodge (Carell) and his wife, Linda (Nancy Carell, Carell’s off-screen wife) hear the news in their car.
 Linda flees from the car in horror at his unsettling reaction to this news.
 As Dodge is left alone, with his indifference to the upcoming events.

-After the in film graphics tell us there 21 days to go til the end of the world, a TV news report is seen on TV and read by TV anchorman (Mark Moses).
+After the in-film graphics tell us there 21 days to go till the end of the world, a TV news report is seen on TV and read by a TV anchorman (Mark Moses).
 As Dodge continues his daily routine of work, sleep and ready meals.
-However he is shaken as a lifeless body falls on his car.
+However, he is shaken as a lifeless body falls on his car.

-At 14 days to go, there are traffic jams everywhere, with luckily no Emma Stone and her La La Land (2016) cast members singing and dancing about it.
+At 14 days to go, there are traffic jams everywhere.
+Luckily there are no Emma Stone and her La La Land (2016) cast members singing and dancing about it and holding up the traffic.
 We see how the near future Armageddon affects Dodge’s life as an insurance salesman.
 Be it his chance for that always wanted promotion at work (as everyone who is anyone leaves) to selling new policies to customers to cover the impending disaster.

 There he observes others (spot Amy Schumer and Melanie Lynskey) making plans for their limited future be it telling relatives their true feelings or taking drugs or holding orgies.
 His friends’ underaged children get drunk and several women, including Diane, make passes at him during the evening.

 These scenes and others’ shameless attitudes almost sicken him.
-Dodge returns home alone, and rifling through his box of memories, he finds and plays a harmonica.
+Dodge returns home alone, and rifling through his box of memories, he finds and plays the harmonica.
 Then he reflects on his life and remembering his first true love, Olivia.
-He spots his next door neighbour Penny (Knightley) crying outside his window on the fire escape, in the dark.
+He spots his next-door neighbour Penny (Knightley) crying outside his window on the fire escape, in the dark.

 Dodge tells her of Olivia, his one true love that got away.
 Penny falls into a deep sleep.
 The next day Penny gives him some mail of his that was indirectly given to her and she inadvertently tells him of Linda’s affair.
 Dodge despondent, overdoses on window cleaner and cough syrup in a park.